-Diversion Assistance payments also count toward the twelve-month limit if not repaid.
+Diversion Assistance payments also count toward the twenty-four month limit if not repaid.
 See TEA 2130.

-NOTE: A client may request case closure at any time during receipt of assistance.
+NOTE: A client may request case closure at anytime during receipt of assistance.

-During periodic contacts, the Program Eligibility Specialist will inform the client of the number of months of TEA eligibility remaining.
-The Program Eligibility Specialist should continue to stress to the client the importance of employment because of the time limit.
+During periodic contacts, the DWS worker will inform the client of the number of months of TEA eligibility remaining.
+The worker should continue to stress to the client the importance of employment because of the time limit.

-The Program Eligibility Specialist will explain to the recipient what action will be taken once the twelve-month time limit has been reached.
+The worker will explain to the recipient what action will be taken once the 24 month time limit has been reached.
 Refer to TEA 5001 for termination procedures.
-The Program Eligibility Specialist will advise that the TEA case be closed unless it is determined that an extension, or exemption from the time limit, should be granted.
+The worker will advise that the TEA case will be closed unless it is determined that an extension, or exemption from the time limit, should be granted.
 See TEA 4141.

-4141 Time Limit Exemptions, Extensions, Reviews, and Closures (Refer to sections 4141 - 4147 of the TEA Case Management Manual).
+4141 Time Limit Exemptions, Extensions, Reviews, and Closures (Refer to sections 4141 - 4147 of the DWS TEA Case Management Manual).

-4148 Appeal Rights
+4148 Appeal Rights 07/01/99

-If the decision is to close the case at the end of twelve (12) months and not allow an extension, the client has the right to appeal that decision through the Appeals and Hearings office.
-However, benefits will not be continued pending the hearing decision after the twelve (12) months.
+If the decision is to close the case at the end of twenty-four months and not allow an extension, the client has the right to appeal that decision through the Appeals and Hearings office.
+However, benefits will not be continued pending the hearing decision after the twenty-fourth month.
 Retroactive payment may be made if the hearing decision overturns the case closure decision.